 \subsection{HST imaging}

-We use archival HST multi-colour imaging (GO-13337; P.I.: Sharon), from the \textit{Advanced Camera for Surveys} (ACS) and the \textit{Wide Field Camera 3} (WFC3), taken in August and October 2014.
-SDSS 2222 was imaged over two orbits in each of the ACS filters (F475W, F606W and F814W), while the WFC3 imaging was allocated one single orbit (F110W, F160W).
+We used archival HST multi-colour imaging (GO-13337; P.I.: Sharon), from the {Advanced Camera for Surveys} (ACS) and the {Wide Field Camera 3} (WFC3), taken in August and October 2014.
+SDSS 2222 was imaged over two orbits in each of the ACS filters (F475W, F606W, and F814W), while the WFC3 imaging was allocated one single orbit (in F110W and F160W).
 A detailed description of the observations and data reduction process is provided in \citetalias{Sharon2017}.
-We extract our HST/F160W photometric catalogue with the public software \texttt{SourceExtractor} \citep{Bertin1996}.
+We extracted our HST/F160W photometric catalogue with the public software \texttt{SourceExtractor} \citep{Bertin1996}.